rajaraodv/snm/README.md

 Server is in snm/app.js

-Web client changes is in: web/js/map.js
+Web client changes are in:
+web/js/map.js
+web/index.html